Slavery and Human Trafficking Statement

 Our goals in responsible sourcing of sugarcane are to address the following:

-We leverage our Bonsucro membership and the organization’s Production Standard, plus related credits to help farmers and mills measure increased productivity while reducing key environmental and social impacts.
+We leverage our Bonsucro membership and the organization’s Production Standard to help farmers and mills measure increased productivity while reducing key environmental and social impacts.
 We also partner with Proforest to identify and advance strategic actions for social and environmental impact, including engaging with Proforest in an origin-level program in Mexico to improve the working conditions and the safety and well-being of workers alongside improved production practices for ecological impact.
+Proforest also supports us to investigate grievances in our sugar supply chain and provides recommendations for Tier 1 supplier follow up.

 Vanilla